 Rent controlled tenancies

 Some tenancies in Northern Ireland are rent controlled.
 This includes certain properties which do not have a Certificate of Fitness and protected tenancies.
 The Rent Officer sets the maximum rent that can be charged for each of these properties and will, when requested by the Department for Social Development, review the rents and apply a percentage increase if appropriate.
 Landlords of these properties must apply to the rent officer if they wish to increase the rent.
 Tenants can ask a Rent Assessment Committee to review the Rent Officer's decision if they feel the rent is too high.

 A guarantor is someone who promises to pay your rent if you are unable to do this.
 A guarantor commits to covering specific terms of a tenancy agreement.
 If the rent is increased significantly beyond normal inflation rates and the guarantor agreement does not provide for rent increases, a guarantor may be able to argue that they are no longer bound by the agreement as the terms of the tenancy have changed.

 You will not usually get an increase in the amount of help you get with your housing costs because your landlord has raised the rent.
-The only time that your housing benefit would increase is if the rent your landlord charges is lower than the maximum local housing allowance rate for your area.
+The amount you get may increase if the rent your landlord charges is lower than the maximum local housing allowance rate for your area.

-The way that housing benefit is calculated for private tenants is based on what the government thinks you should pay for the property size your household requires and not how much rent you are actually being charged.
-You are responsible for making up any shortfall between the amount of housing benefit you get and the amount of rent you are supposed to pay.
+The way that housing costs benefits are calculated for private tenants is based on what the government thinks you should pay for the property size your household requires and not how much rent you are actually being charged.
+You are responsible for making up any shortfall between the amount of help you get and the amount of rent you are supposed to pay.
 In some cases, you can get a bit of extra help through a Discretionary Housing Payment, but this is only a short term solution.